Yesterday Rupert Murdoch was mightily displeased.

 That was like the elves deserting Santa's workshop.
 That was like Robin telling Batman to take a hike.
 That was a four alarm pearl clutcher of the highest order.

 Sanity would have to be restored and who better to counsel the Irish on morality than the gruff thrice married owner of The Sun and The News Of The World?

-The biggest jeers were reserved for his recommendation that the Irish stop drinking the black stuff, however - although the best comments are not printable
+The biggest jeers were reserved for his recommendation that the Irish stop drinking the black stuff.
+Unfortunately, the best comments are not printable.

-But Murdoch wasn't the only elderly conservative white man having a mobile meltdown yesterday, Catholic League blowhard and frequent Fox News contributor Bill Donohue also took to Twitter to express his anger over the black stuff's bailout.
+Murdoch wasn't the only elderly conservative white man having a mobile meltdown yesterday.
+Catholic League blowhard and frequent Fox News contributor Bill Donohue also took to Twitter to express his anger over the black stuff's bailout.

 Donohue even typed in capital letters to convey the true extent of his piqué.

 'BOYCOTT GUINNESS, SAM ADAMS, HEINEKEN,' he instructed his surprisingly small four thousand or so followers.